joshtantan/grubbineats/README.md

 # GrubbinEats Project

-GrubbinEats is a web application designed to allow its customers to place orders for pick-up at a local restaurant.
+GrubbinEats is a full stack web application designed to allow its customers to place orders for pick-up at a local restaurant while notifying and allowing the restaurant staff to accept and provide time estimates to users via SMS.

 ## Final Product